-Do Calisthenics Make You Stronger Than Weights?
+Do Calisthenics Make You Stronger Than Weights

 Both calisthenics and weightlifting have the potential to make you stronger, but the approach differs.
 Calisthenics focuses on using bodyweight exercises to build functional strength and control, while weightlifting emphasizes external weights for muscle growth.
 The effectiveness of each method depends on individual goals, preferences, and the specific training program implemented.